FDA extends pregnancy warning for common pain relievers

 In one exception, the FDA said the new warning does not apply to low-dose aspirin when recommended by a doctor.

-Federal regulators said they decided to extended the warning after finding 35 cases of the amniotic fluid problem reported to the FDA and reviewing similar examples in published research.
+Federal regulators said they decided to extend the warning after finding 35 cases of the amniotic fluid problem reported to the FDA and reviewing similar examples in published research.
 Use of the pain relievers reduced amniotic fluid in as little as two days, in some cases, the FDA said.
 Generally, the problem reversed itself three to six days after women stopped taking the medications.

 Women who aren’t sure if their medication contains the drugs should talk to a doctor or a pharmacist, the agency said.